s39674/Image2schematic/README.md

 ## Few topics i need help with:

-- Building a class for each point and IC - please see the dedicated branch on this topic.
 - More than 2 point connection finding - right now I can't detect lines that connect 3 different components to each other.
 - Skidl_to_schematic algorithm - I can't get the algorithm that take skidl code and output a schematic to work.